Lalfakawma-Vangchhia/dashboard-automation/README.md

 3. Keep the app in **Development** mode while testing, or complete Facebook App Review if you need **Live** mode.
 4. Ensure your Valid OAuth Redirect URIs match your local backend, e.g.
    * `http://localhost:8000/api/auth/facebook/callback`

+### LinkedIn Setup:
+1. **LinkedIn Developer Portal** → Your App → *Auth*.
+   * Add your redirect URI: `http://localhost:3000/linkedin/callback`
+   * Request the following OAuth 2.0 scopes:
+     - `r_liteprofile` (Read basic profile)
+     - `r_emailaddress` (Read email address)
+     - `w_member_social` (Write posts)
+2. Keep the app in **Development** mode while testing.
+3. Add test users in the *Testers* section if needed.

+### General Notes:
-5. After the tester accepts the invite, have them log out & log back in – the OAuth dialog will appear normally.
+- After the tester accepts the invite, have them log out & log back in – the OAuth dialog will appear normally.
+- For LinkedIn, users will be redirected to LinkedIn's OAuth page and then back to your application.

 > If you still see "Feature Unavailable", double-check that:
 > * The tester accepted the invitation (check under *Roles* → *Testers* → *Invited* vs *Added*).
 > * The Facebook account you're using matches the invited email.
 > * The app is not in Live mode without required approvals.
+> * For LinkedIn, verify the redirect URI matches exactly and the app is in Development mode.

 ---